peter-wilkins-mayden/indigo/_posts/2016-05-13-refactoring-solid.md

 --
 [Steve Bohlen's excellent talk](https://www.youtube.com/watch?v=huEEkx5P5Hs&ab_channel=ExcellaConsulting) really helped me understand and put into practise the solid principles so I ported the exercise to PHP.

 [Php Source code](https://github.com/peter-wilkins-mayden/solid-foundation).
-The is one commit per section below.
+There is one commit per section below.
 Instructions are also in the commit messages.

 Single Responsibility
 ---